11+ guide 11+ basics Updated 1 Apr 2026 5 min read

 • Once the route is clear, registration, preparation, results, and preference forms all become easier to manage.

-What parents usually mean by the 11+
+What the 11+ usually means

 When parents say “the 11+”, they usually mean selective entry into Year 7 at grammar schools or selective streams.
 The confusing part is that schools do not all use the same process.